Do you italicize article titles? Put them in quotes? Underline them? If you’ve ever struggled with how to format titles, this blog post is for you.

 Do You Italicize Article Titles: Summary of Answers

-I thought you might appreciate a summary table.
+I thought you might appreciate a summary table right here at the beginning.

 I wanted to keep the table super simple so I only included two categories—type of content and whether or not you italicize it.